Website Launch Checklist: Key Highlights

 28. Test UI/UX Elements

-A study from 2016 found that an engaging user interface (UI) and user experience (UX) can increase conversion rates by 200% and 400% respectively.
+An engaging user interface (UI) and user experience (UX) can increase conversion rates by 200% and 400%, respectively.

 To drive conversions for your website, make sure to meticulously test all UI/UX elements, such as icons, animations and formatting, before launch.